najamelan/ws_stream_wasm/examples/chat_client/README.md

 ## Install

 This requires you to run the chat_server example from [ws_stream](https://github.com/najamelan/ws_stream).
-You can tweak the ip:port to something else if you want (for the server you can pass it on the cmd line, for the client it's hard coded).
+You can tweak the ip:port to something else if you want (for the server you can pass it on the cmd line).

 You will need wasm-pack:
 ```bash